BellGasp/ember-table-data/README.md

 ###### Override input value control

 You can override or create input value for current or custom propertyType.
 The component will search in the components/filter-input/PROPERTYTYPE.
-We provide default input for each type.
+We provide default inputs for each type.
-The string type will generate a input with the input helper with the type text.
+The string type will generate an input of type text.
-The number type will generate a input with the input helper with the type number.
+The number type will generate an input of type number.
-The date type will generate a input with the input helper with the type date.
+The date type will generate an input of type date.
-The boolean type will generate a input with the input helper with the type boolean.
+The boolean type will generate an input of type boolean.

-When you override a input value, you need to execute the provide action when the value change.
-The component receive a closure action named 'valueChange' that need to be executed when value is changed to update the filter object.
-The action receive the value as a parameter.
-So when the value as changed, you need to call the action.
+When you override an input value, you need to execute the provided action when the value changes.
+The component receives a closure action named 'valueChange' that needs to be executed when the value is changed to update the filter object.
+The action receives the value as a parameter.
+So when the value is changed, you need to call the action.
 See the example below.

 ```javascript
 {